Home > How to Tips

 Bonus: recover data after accidental deletion

 Impressively, this powerful Mac data recovery software can retrieve deleted and lost data from an APFS-formatted disk or volume to successfully fulfill APFS data recovery.
-With the unique feature to find lost APFS partitions, it scans every corner of your APFS drive to make sure no data is left.
+With the unique feature of finding lost APFS partitions, it scans every corner of your APFS drive to make sure no data is left.

 scan macOS data volume